Katherine Grainger: Charity work

 Grainger is a board member for the Youth Sport Trust, the British Olympic Association's Athlete Commission and is a Patron for Netball Scotland, Winning Scotland, the NCI and Aberlour children's charity.

-Grainger was previously a board member of International Inspiration (2012-2017), a charity that promoted access to sport, play, and physical exercise for low and middle income families with children around the world.
+Grainger was previously a board member of International Inspiration (2012-2017), a charity that promoted access to sport, play, and physical exercise for low- and middle-income families with children around the world.
 It was the first international development legacy initiative linked to an Olympic and Paralympic Games.
 International Inspiration's board members included British broadcaster David Davies, former UK government minister Andrew Mitchell, and Sir Sebastian Coe.

 In 2014 she judged the category prize 'dreams' for the Koestler Trust's annual exhibition "Catching Dreams", curated by previous Koestler award entrants.
 The exhibition at the Southbank Centre presented art works by prisoners, detainees and ex-offenders.

+House of Lords

+On 17 June 2025, it was announced that she was to be awarded a life peerage, and will sit in the House of Lords as a crossbencher.

 Honours and awards

 Grainger was elected President of the Edinburgh University Boat Club in 1996/97.
 She twice received the Edinburgh University Sports Union's Eva Bailey Cup for the university's most outstanding female athlete in 1995/96 and 1996/97 and was inducted to the University's Sports Hall of Fame on 29 May 2008.

 She was elected as honorary president of the Scottish Amateur Rowing Association in November 2005, and a steward of Henley Royal Regatta in 2008, only the third rower to be elected while still competing.

 She was appointed Member of the Order of the British Empire (MBE) in the 2006 Birthday Honours, Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to rowing, and Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours for services to sport and charity.

 In August 2012, a postbox in Aberdeen was painted gold to celebrate her 2012 Olympic gold medal.

 In March 2013, she became patron of the National Coastwatch Institution.

 In June 2017, Grainger was awarded an honorary doctorate by the University of Aberdeen.

-In July 2017, it was announced that trophy awarded to the winners of the Senior Women's competition at the Home International Regatta would be known as Dame Katherine Grainger Quaich.
+In July 2017, it was announced that the trophy awarded to the winners of the Senior Women's competition at the Home International Regatta would be known as Dame Katherine Grainger Quaich.
 The first winners of the trophy were Scotland.

 In 2020 she was appointed as the Chancellor of the University of Glasgow, in succession to Professor Sir Kenneth Calman.
 She is the first woman to hold the office at Glasgow University, founded in 1451.

+In January 2024 she was appointed an Honorary Colonel of the 215 (Scottish) Multirole Medical Regiment, Army Reserve.